tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@jeringeorge98/index.md

 I want to learn and be part of the dev community find mentors who could help me in my journey to becoming a great developer.

-I also want to know more about Open Source development and would like to conntribute in future as most of the things i have learnt has been with the help of Open source software.
+I also want to know more about Open Source development and would like to contribute in future as most of the things i have learnt has been with the help of Open source software.

 ## something interesting about you?
-If I am not coding ,Iam reading books on economics and finance,reading about dispruptive technologies like blockhain,love playing chess and discussing football.
+If I am not coding ,I am reading books on economics and finance,reading about dispruptive technologies like blockhain,love playing chess and discussing football.

 ### help I need?
 I am looking to explore alternative to REST APIS like GraphQL,so guidance in that would be appreciated.